Noriller/easy-filter/README.md

 It's still that simple. 👨‍💻

 All the options will be explained in [EasyFilter Options](#easyfilter-options).
-And most of them you can just pass in the `search` 🔎 string when you need.
+And most of them you can pass in the `search` 🔎 string when you need.

 ## Inspirations and motivation

 In corporate scenarios, sometimes we have too much information 😵.
-We make pages with endless columns and if we need to filter that date, we either use something generic like `Object.keys(object).join(' ').includes('string')` or we have to make a custom search... for. each. table. 😫
+We make pages with endless columns and if we need to filter that data, we either use something generic like `Object.keys(object).join(' ').includes('string')` or we have to make a custom search... for. each. table. 😫

 Meanwhile I saw awesome (and probably custom solutions) in things we use everyday.